martinfrances107/rust_d3_geo/README.md

 For an example of this see the test labelled "projection.fitExtent(…) custom projection"

 I am trying to get a program of mine to run faster, but I want this to eventually be a true library port.
 So feel free to add suggestions to my todo list.

-A complete list of all ported projections can be found in invert-test.rs.
-Only AlbersUSA is yet to be implemented.

 <br>